uccser/cs-unplugged/docs/source/getting_started/helper_commands.rst

 - :ref:`build`
 - :ref:`update`

-Technical developers should also understand the following:
+Technical developers should also understand at least the following:

 - :ref:`static`
 - :ref:`test`